SamTebbs33/vim-exec/README.md

 Then open a pull request.
 I will merge the pull request if the change is relevant and doesn't do anything malicious to the user's system (i.e, no `rm -rf /*`)

 ## Clearing the terminal
-By default, VimExec will clear the terminal screen (not the vim buffer window) before executing a command.
-To disable this:
+By default, VimExec will not clear the terminal screen (not the vim buffer window) before executing a command.
+To enable this:
 ```
-let g:vim_exec_clear = 0
+let g:vim_exec_clear = 1
 ```
 To change the command used to clear the screen (It is `clear` by default):
 ```